Finland’s relations and development cooperation in Tanzania

 Finland also supports economic and social development in Tanzania by providing funding for UN organisations and international development finance institutions.
 In addition, Finland provides needs-based humanitarian assistance especially via humanitarian organisations of the UN and Finnish civil society organisations.

 Several Finnish civil society organisations support the development in Tanzanian society in collaboration with the country’s civil society actors.
-This support focuses on the improvement of persons with disabilities, education, healthcare, and the environment.
+This support focuses on advancing the status of persons with disabilities and on improving education, healthcare and the environment.

 Team Finland cooperation